vivangkumar/ignorify/README.md

 - `list`: Shows a list of all available files.
 - `help`: Shows available commands.
 - `version`: Returns the current version number.
+- `search <filename>`: Searches for a gitignore and returns results.
 - `create <filename>`: Places a .gitignore file in the current directory.

 ### Usage